aws/amazon-s3-encryption-client-python/test-server/OPTIMIZATION.md

 The optimizations are expected to significantly reduce the CI execution time by:

 1. Running server startup in parallel (saves time equal to the slower of the two servers)
-2. Caching Gradle and Poetry dependencies (saves download and resolution time)
+2. Caching Gradle and uv dependencies (saves download and resolution time)
 3. Optimizing Gradle execution (reduces build time)
 4. Enabling incremental compilation (reduces compilation time on subsequent runs)